 The Pensions Dashboard project, managed by the Association of British Insurers on behalf of HM Treasury, is designed to allow individuals to find all of their pension savings from private providers along with their State Pension on one electronic platform.
 Announced in the Budget 2016, the project is aimed at promoting greater transparency and facilitating better retirement planning.
-A prototype was released on 31 March 2017 and the Government aims to launch a fully functioning service by 2020.
+A prototype was released on 31 March 2017.